JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 ### Following up after your interviews

-Occasionally, you'll get an offer right away.
-But first the hiring manager, HR, recruiter, and your future colleagues will usually huddle up for a couple of days to make their final decision.
+Occasionally, you'll get an offer right away, but that's the exception.

+Usually, the hiring manager, HR, recruiter, and your future colleagues will huddle up for a couple of days to make their final decision.

 Waiting the right amount of time and checking in with a short email can help keep you top-of-mind without being annoying.

 <div class='guide-link'>
-<p><strong>How long to wait to follow up and what to say when you do</strong></p>
+<p><strong>Follow up at the right time after each interview</strong></p>
 <p><a href="/how-long-until-i-hear-back-after-a-job-interview/">“How long until I hear back after a job interview?” →</a></p>
 </div>